-All candidates take two papers.
-Candidates will be eligible for grades A^ to G .
+All candidates take two components.
+Candidates will be eligible for grades 9 to 1.

-All candidates take: and: Paper 1 Multiple Choice 35 marks Multiple-choice questions Questions will be based on al Externally assessed 1 hour 15 minutes 30% I syllabus content Paper 2 Structured Written Paper 100 marks Questions will be based on Externally assessed 1 hour 45 minutes 70% all syllabus content
+All candidates take: and: Paper 1 Multiple Choice 35 marks Multiple-choice questions 1 hour 15 minutes 30% Paper 2 Structured Written Paper 100 marks Questions will be based on a 1 hour 45 minutes 70% all syllabus content Questions will be based on all syllabus content Externally assessed Externally assessed